amgraham/dlist/README.md

 You only *really* need `dir-listing.php`, you should place it somewhere accessible on your web-host of choice.

-There are various settings contained within the file (dir-listing.php) that are set to their safest options.
-You can adjust them accordingly.
+There are various settings contained within the file that are set to their safest/blandest options.
+You can [adjust them accordingly](#enhancement).

 It is recommended to place it somewhere easy (read; universally accessible), and then link it into other directories.
 Keep in mind, any associated "helper files" will need to go into the linked directories.